pedropcamellon/hotel-booking/README.md

-# Bookly - Hotel Booking Platform
+# La Fuente - Hotel Booking Platform

-**Bookly** is a modern hotel booking platform built with **Next.js** and **TypeScript**, integrated with **Stripe** for payments and **MongoDB** for data management.
+**La Fuente** is a modern hotel booking platform built with **Next.js** and **TypeScript**, integrated with **Stripe** for payments and **MongoDB** for data management.
 This platform allows users to search for hotels, make reservations, leave reviews, and manage their bookings, while providing administrators with comprehensive control over the platform's operations.

 ## Features

 ### User Functionality

 - **Hotel Booking**: Search for hotels, view room details, and make reservations.
 - **Review and Rating**: Add reviews and rate hotels after booking.
 - **Booking Management**: View and manage your bookings.